opendns/zmachine-api/README.md

 Configuration
 -------------
-Right now we support writing save files to Amazon S3.
+We support writing save files to Amazon S3.
 This is configured by a .env file.
 You can copy the existing .env.example and customize it with your own AWS credentials to use S3 saves.
+If S3 is not configured, games will be saved to disk only.

 Bringing up a server
 --------------------